-Keep the water temperature in the 72 to 79 F range and use floating plants to subdue the lighting.
+Keep the water temperature in the 72 to 79 degree Fahrenheit range and use floating plants to subdue the lighting.
 Use sand or small gravel for the substrate, preferably in darker colors.
-A live planted tank is ideal, although artificial plants will also suffice.
+A live-planted tank is ideal, although artificial plants will also suffice.
 Open space for swimming should be provided, as well as plenty of hiding places.
 Ruby barbs will become pale in color, and skittish if there are no hiding places to make them feel comfortable.

 You can augment their primarily vegetarian diet with occasional feedings of live foods.
 Bloodworms, daphnia, and brine shrimp are all good choices to feed as a supplement every week or two.

-As with many species, the male ruby barb is larger and more brilliantly colored the female particularly during spawning season.
-The fins of the males are darker.
-Females have a rounder belly and may be longer in overall length.
+As with many species, the male ruby barb gets more brilliantly colored than the female, particularly during the spawning season.
 The female does not undergo a significant color change when spawning, and the females have a rounder belly.

 Ruby barbs are egg-scatterers that may be bred in pairs or in groups.
-This species readily eat their own eggs and must be removed from the spawning tank once the eggs have been laid and fertilized.
-The water in the spawning tank should be soft and acidic from 77 to 82 F. Fine-leafed plants such as Java moss, or spawning mops, should be provided for the fish to scatter their eggs upon.
+This species readily eats its own eggs and must be removed from the spawning tank once the eggs have been laid and fertilized.
+The water in the spawning tank should be soft, acidic, and from 77 to 82 degrees Fahrenheit.
+Fine-leafed plants like java moss or spawning mops should be provided for the fish to scatter their eggs upon.
 Lighting should be very dim.

 Breeding pairs or groups should be conditioned with plenty of small live foods in addition to their vegetation.
 Frozen bloodworms and brine shrimp may be substituted if live food is not available.
 The male will develop intense deep ruby coloration throughout the entire body.
-The female will not change color, however, she will become plump as she fills with eggs.
+The female will not change color; however, she will become plump as she fills with eggs.

 If ruby barbs appeal to you, and you are interested in some compatible fish for your aquarium, read up on: